 The smell of these little potatoes will hit you way before you’ve even caught a glimpse of them.
 Theres no holding back the aroma of dried rosemary slowly baking away whilst nestled in foil with garlic and butter.
 Once the foil is unwrapped its usually a matter of second before they’re all gone.

 Roasting or grilling potatoes and veggies really brings out the best flavour and there are so many fantastic ways of doing this.
-Honey glazed carrots and parsnips cooked on a tray in the oven until perfectly caramelised by the heat, perfect for Sunday dinner or even Christmas day.
-Or how about roasted Cauliflower, which is very popular at the minute.
+My favourite is is oven baked cauliflower cheese with a creamy homemade cheese sauce.
+For something a little less fattening; Honey glazed carrots and parsnips cooked on a tray in the oven until perfectly caramelised by the heat, perfect for Sunday dinner or even Christmas day.
+Or how about roasted Cauliflower salad, which is very popular at the minute.
 This roasted cauliflower salad is a great dish for serving up at a party or to make your working lunch a little more interesting.

 Ingredients for foil pack potatoes